Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 “You want to drag it to exhaustion?!
 For how long?!”

-Holding a lunch basket on one arm, a woman in plain clothes—tunic, culotte and boots for ease of movement, hair in a loose braid—entered the thicket with firm steps on leaf-littered undergrowth.
+Holding a lunch basket on one arm, a woman in plain clothes—tunic, culotte and boots for ease of movement, hair in a loose braid—entered the thicket with confident steps on leaf-littered undergrowth.

 Sivi Endeavour stopped at a small sunny spot.
-Ivy wrapped the crumbling ruins of a tall stone rampart standing almost elegantly to her front and left, radiating the mood of a bygone era.
-Parked just in front of the dead end was a decaying covered wagon, its frame canted on broken spoke wheels.
-Beside the wagon, a single horse ate the many wildflowers that grew around it.
+Ivy wrapped the crumbling ruins of a tall, almost elegant, stone rampart that formed a dead end in front and left of her.
+It radiated the mood of a bygone era.
+Parked just in front of that dead end was a decaying covered wagon, its frame canted on broken spoke wheels.
+A single horse grazed on the many wildflowers growing around the wagon.

-Sivi called out to the little corner resembling a secret spot on the outskirts of a forest.
-“Magiri, have you already taken a look at our first report?”
+Sivi called out to the little corner that resembled a secret spot on the outskirts of a forest.
+“Magiri, have you already taken a look at our initial report?”

-Silence responded, as if the place were empty.
-Sivi walked to the back of the covered wagon and in passing gave the horse a gentle pat on the back, causing it to quickly trot away.
-Peeking inside, she found the woman she was searching for looking out wagon's opening, wrapped in an old blanket.
+Silence responded, as though the place was empty.
+Sivi walked to the back of the covered wagon and gave the horse a gentle pat on the back as she passed, which caused it to quickly trot away.
+Peeking inside, she found the woman she was searching for looking out through the wagon's opening, wrapped in an old blanket.

 The task of visiting Magiri here was always a bit hard on Sivi's heart.
-Not that Magiri’s behavior was unreasonable or unearned, which was why Sivi tried not to pay it much mind.
-She set the lunch basket on the wagon bed, turned around and, before waiting, simply asked, “Would you like some?”
+Not that Magiri’s behavior was unreasonable or unearned, which was why Sivi tried not to pay much mind to it.
+She set the lunch basket on the wagon bed, turned around, and before waiting simply asked, “Would you like some?”

-A small bird perched on an elm tree branch chirped.
+A small bird perched on a branch of an elm tree chirped.
 It was real, not a hologram or robot, and so was the tree it perched on.
 Horseflies loudly buzzed around canola flowers.
-The horse running to the nearby spring was artificial though, and so to were the glowing rays of light.
+The horse running to the nearby spring was artificial though, and so too were the glowing rays of light.
 The system's G star, Mother Beach Ball, was 680,000,000 km away, and its distant light didn't carry much warmth.
 However, it was undeniable that this ship’s space was a splendid recreation of Earth's surface.

 The Circ ships orbiting the gas giant were generally poor, so they couldn't gift their leaders with an official residence.
-Instead, the freight ship Idaho, using centrifugal force to simulate gravity, contained the little garden as a gift.
+The freight ship Idaho, which used centrifugal force to simulate gravity, contained the little garden as a gift instead.
 Only the leaders of the 24 codenamed Circ ships were permitted entry, along with Magiri's trusted bridge crew—Sivi and the others.

-Magiri wasn't just the captain of her own ship, she was Great Chief Magiri, the most important captain of the entire Circ fleet.
-Recently, she’d offered to captain a fishing boat again with a strange eagerness but had been vetoed.
-Not because she wasn't capable—quite the opposite.
-She was too capable.
+Magiri wasn't just the captain of her own ship, she was Great Chief Magiri, admiral of the entire Circ fleet.
+Recently, she was strangely eager to captain a fishing boat again.
+She'd been vetoed, but not because she wasn't capable.
+Quite the opposite—she was too capable.

 In CC 3 the two, Gendo Magiri and Prof. Lucid—known as The Vesperian Sailor and The Exceptional Eda—were colleagues.
-Although they worked on bake collection, their innovation of coverting bake into raw materials massively increased their popularity and allowed them to—spontaneously and unconstitutionally—overthrow the old leadership.
+Although they worked on bake collection, their innovation of coverting bake into raw materials made them massively popular.
+It allowed them, spontaneously and unconstitutionally, to overthrow the old leadership.
 They had been responsible for bringing progress and order to the Circ fleet.

-In the 15 years since, Magiri had not only been the type of leader to govern kindly and cheerfully, but she’d also been strong; unfaltering during times of suffering, always pulling the 50,000 Circs through with her.
-Even after Prof. Lucid's passing in CC 8, save for a short period of mourning, she continued to display leadership and advance their civilization.
+In the 15 years since, Magiri had not only been the type of leader to govern kindly and cheerfully, but she’d also been strong.
+She was unwavering in times of suffering and always pulled the 500,000 Circs through those times with her.
+She continued to display leadership and advance their civilization even after Prof. Lucid's passing in CC 8, save for a short mourning period.
 Her charisma was unmatched.
-It was why even the few surviving leaders of the old guard didn't just agree it was best for her to remain somewhere safe, they insisted upon it.

 Sivi Endeavour worked for Magiri, someone she not only deeply admired—but someone she admired.
 That was why she had both personal and professional reasons to stop Magiri from venturing out, but more than anyone else, she knew how essential it was to Magiri.
 That was why, no matter how painful she found it, there was nothing Sivi could do to stop her.